Tritibellum/minimal-nvidia-gentoo/README.md

 WARNING: DO NOT GIT CLONE THIS UNLESS YOU KNOW WHAT YOU'RE DOING!!!

-this is my minimal nvidia gpu + amd cpu gentoo configuration files, meant to be kept minimal in disk, memory usage, and portage packages to compile. with the configurations above (and additional steps to remove all bloat), will give you <300 MiBs in memory usage (using "free -m", not neofetch), aswell as ~300 packages in total (depending on what steps you want to take).
+this is my minimal nvidia gpu + amd cpu gentoo configuration files, meant to be kept minimal in disk, memory usage, and portage packages to compile, while also making sure to keep as perfomant as possible.

+with the configurations above (and additional steps to remove all bloat), will give you <300 MiBs in memory usage (using "free -m", not neofetch), aswell as ~300 packages in total (depending on what steps you want to take).

 for the kernel, i am using cachyos, which gives some performance boost compared to other kernels (you can use linux-tkg aswell)